atbcb/usab-uswds/_pages/about/board-meetings.md

 The next meeting of the U.S. Access Board will take place virtually on **Wednesday, October 29 from 1:30 – 3:00 p.m.
 (ET)**.
 The agenda for the meeting includes brief reports from standing and ad hoc Board committees, federal agency updates, and a report by Executive Director Sachin Pavithran.
 Additionally, representatives from the City of New Orleans and New Orleans & Company will present on their efforts to advance accessibility for people with disabilities in the city’s French Quarter.

-Members of the public may attend the meeting through the [Zoom.gov platform](https://www.zoomgov.com/j/1615898135) or by phone (listen-only mode). **Please note that participation over Zoom will require the use of the passcode provided below.** For further information, contact Rose Marie Bunales at <events@access-board.gov>.
+Members of the public may attend the meeting through the [Zoom for Government platform](https://www.zoomgov.com/j/1615898135) or by phone (listen-only mode). **Please note that participation over Zoom will require the use of the passcode provided below.** For further information, contact Rose Marie Bunales at <events@access-board.gov>.

 **Meeting of the U.S. Access Board**\
 October 29, 2025, 1:30 PM – 3:00 PM (ET)\